 Incoterm DAP - Delivered At Place

-In case of DAP, the seller bears the costs and risks of transporting the goods to an agreed address.
-As soon as the goods arrive there and are released for unloading, the possible risks are transferred to the buyer.
+In the case of DAP, the seller bears the costs and risks of transporting the goods to an agreed address.
+As soon as the goods arrive and are released for unloading, the possible risks are transferred to the buyer.

 - Who bears the costs and responsibility for the individual components of international transport?

 - Where does the transfer of risk take place?

 - Who is responsible for the goods and when?